Please join us for our next Virtual Information Night!

 A licensed Physical Therapist Assistant can work in a variety of settings under the direction of a Physical Therapist such as hospitals, rehabilitation centers, pediatric treatment units and outpatient clinics.
 Currently the job market is excellent.
 Please refer to the Bureau of Labor Statistics for more information: https://www.bls.gov/oes/2016/may/oes312021.htm#ind

 Please refer to the program sequence under the "Program" tab for a list of the GE courses required for graduation.
-While all GE coursework can be completed in conjunction with the program coursework as indicated in the program sequence, any or all of the GE coursework can also be completed before entering the program in order to lighten the academic load while in the program.
+While all GE coursework can be completed in conjunction with the program coursework as indicated in the program sequence, any and all of the GE coursework can also be completed before entering the program in order to lighten the academic load while in the program.
 A Mendocino College counselor can answer all questions related to GE coursework, including determining if courses from other institutions will transfer and meet graduation requirements for the PTA Program.

 Contact us